Overview

 }

 Ordinarily, controllers will be driven by resourceful patterns tied to underlying models.
-In these cases, we highly recommend you see our generating resources guides, since this will automatically compose sensible default functionality and testing for your controller, as well as the underlying model.
+In these cases, we highly recommend you see the generating resources guides, since this will automatically compose sensible default functionality and testing for your controller, as well as the underlying model.

-yarn psy g:resource --owning-model=Host v1/host/places Place name:citext style:enum:place_styles:cottage,cabin,lean_to,treehouse,tent,cave,dump sleeps:integer deleted_at:datetime:optional
+pnpm psy g:resource --owning-model=Host v1/host/places Place name:citext style:enum:place_styles:cottage,cabin,lean_to,treehouse,tent,cave,dump sleeps:integer deleted_at:datetime:optional

-This will also produce route entries for the new Places controller, using the r.resources('places') call, which will automatically provide sensible routes for indexing, showing, creating, updating, and deleting a place.
+This will also produce route entries for the new PlacesController, using the r.resources('places') call, which will automatically provide sensible routes for indexing, showing, creating, updating, and deleting a place.

 Status code responses

-Psychic leverages method names which correspond to http status codes to make rendering data a little more human for us.
+Psychic leverages method names which correspond to HTTP status codes to make rendering data a little more human for us:

 export default class V1HostPlacesController extends V1HostBaseController {